Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 The observer riding in Furfeg’s implants had been monitoring the Guvnurag’s thoughts and had noted a chain of reasoning that it felt warranted inspection by a more senior agent.
 It had kicked the meme-sequence upstairs to its over-observer, which had in turn forward it to the observation overseer.

-The thought chain was easily summarized: *'The human is up to something.’* This alone warranted analysis, especially in light of the sophisticated decision tree that underpinned the opinion, and so the overseer immediately brought the analyzers into play.
+The thought chain was easily summarized: '*The human is up to something.’* This alone warranted analysis, especially in light of the sophisticated decision tree that underpinned the opinion, and so the overseer immediately brought the analyzers into play.

 Analyzers were the second tier of the structure atop which rested the Hierarchy’s agents.
 Observe, Analyze, Act.
 All Agents spent time as an Analyzer as well before they finally made it to their Zero-trial.